A Brief History of Vaping and E-Cigarettes

-E-cigarettes suffered some perception knock-backs due to misreporting and tough government legislation many years ago – some people still think that they can be almost as harmful as cigarettes, even though they are around 95% safer than smoking tobacco, while others mistakenly believe they can be a ‘gateway’ to tobacco for non-smokers.
+E-cigarettes suffered some perception knock-backs due to misreporting and tough government legislation many years ago – some people still think that they can be almost as harmful as cigarettes, while others believe they can be a ‘gateway’ to tobacco for non-smokers.

 Recent reports like the Government’s 2015 Public Health England review of e-cigarettes showed that e-cigarettes can be an effective, safe way to quit or cut down on smoking tobacco.

 Over the years, as more manufacturers have created vape pens and other e-cigarettes, and as companies large and small have begun to create flavourful e-liquids for electric cigarette users to enjoy, the number of people enjoying vaping has risen.

 Since 2012, the number of electronic cigarette users in the UK has increased from 700,000 to some 2.8 million people.
 It’s a figure that goes up every year, and which mainly comprises smokers and ex-smokers.

 The UK even plays host to the largest ‘vaping festival’ in Europe, VapeFest, which has been running since 2010.
 Here, vaping aficionados and fans come together to vape, listen to music, and buy from top vendors.